microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/enumerateddeviceregistrationmembership.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Indicates that this policy applies to the enumerated users and groups.
+Indicates that this device registration policy applies to the enumerated users and groups.
 Inherits from [deviceRegistrationMembership](../resources/deviceregistrationmembership.md).

 ## Properties
 |Property|Type|Description|